PWieland/LNDA/README.md

 In the direct signal path, the original SR560 uses OP37 and LT1028, which are still very good choices.
 Both of them are decompensated (as in not unity-gain stable), low-noise, high-precision amplifiers.
 Substituting them without compromising performance or even improving performance figures is non-trivial.
-Using unity-gain-stable alternatives like Texas Instruments OPAx211
+Using unity-gain-stable alternatives like Texas Instruments OPAx211 is possible.
+OPA2211 is a dual OpAmp and will enable a smaller occupied board area.

 ### Resistors: